Fredro Starr: 50 Cent

-The beef between Onyx and 50 Cent started on Def Jam's "Survival Of The Illest" concert at the legendary world-famous Apollo Theater.
+The beef between Onyx and 50 Cent started on Def Jam's "Survival Of The Illest" concert at the Apollo Theater.
 The concert was held on July 18, 1998.
-During performing the song "React" rapper Scarred 4 Life (also known as Clay Da Raider) performed 50 Cent's verse.
+During performing the song "React" rapper Scarred 4 Life performed 50 Cent's verse.
 A few years later according to the Rap News Network, 50 Cent started a confrontation with Starr at the 2003 Vibe Awards.
-In a 2003 interview Fredro Starr explained, "50 Cent basically started shit with me, started a scuffle, and a bodyguard broke us up.
+In a 2003 interview Starr explained, "50 Cent basically started shit with me, started a scuffle, and a bodyguard broke us up.
 He's a punk.
 He's disrespectful to Jam Master Jay ever since he passed."
 In an interview with The Source, Fredro Starr said that 50 Cent had been disrespectful towards the Onyx rap group even though Onyx had given him his first breakthrough on a song called "React" from the 1998 album, Shut 'Em Down.
 In a 2008 interview for AllHipHop Fredro made a comment about 50 Cent.

 Brandy

-In an 2008 interview for C.O.D DVD (now called Forbez DVD) Fredro talked about relations with R&B singer Brandy, but later said "I never meant to put her on blast and say she gave me head.
+In a 2008 interview for C.O.D DVD (now called Forbez DVD) Fredro talked about relations with R&B singer Brandy, but later said "I never meant to put her on blast and say she gave me head.
 It was a joke and the media ran with it.
 That's what it was."